BlueBrain/HighFive/doc/developer_guide.md

 * Download the archive (`*.tar.gz`) and compute its SHA256.
 * Update BlueBrain Spack recipe to use the archive and not the Git commit.
 * Update the upstream Spack recipe.
+* A Zenodo record should be generated automatically, check if it's sensible.

 ## Writing Tests
 ### Generate Multi-Dimensional Test Data